-Renewal or Replacement expenditure is major work that does not increase the asset's design capacity but restores, rehabilitates, replaces or renews an existing asset to its original service potential or condition.
+Renewal or Replacement expenditure is major work that does not increase the asset's design capacity but restores, rehabilitates, replaces or renews an existing asset to its original or suitable modern current service potential or condition.
 Work over and above restoring an asset to original service potential comprises upgrade/expansion or new works expenditure.